 Josh Beech is an Australian chef who lives and works in London.
-In his downtime he loves getting outside, and on a whim booked a Much Better Adventures trip to go on an epic weekend hiking in the Atlas mountains.
+In his downtime he loves getting outside, and on a whim booked a Much Better Adventures trip to climb Mount Toubkal.
 We spoke to him about his experience, hiking in Morocco, and his subsequent travel gamble.

 Hi Josh.
 Thanks for speaking with us.
 So firstly, why did you book the trip?

 I hadn’t been on an adventure travel kind of trip for a very long time.
 I had a mate who was very hesitant at first.
 He then came across your website.
 You guys have a wide range of trips that all look amazing, including a lot in Morocco, which I've always wanted to visit.

 Then I eventually bit the bullet and said to him “Mate, we’re booking this today,” and we just went for it.

 Excellent.
 Was the booking experience easy enough for you?

 Incredibly easy actually, that’s one of the things that was great.
 I just booked it with you guys, then had what was basically a text message conversation with one of your colleagues, I forget his name, and he guided me through the process.
 He couldn’t have been more helpful.

 I’ll pass that on.
 So who else was on the trip?

 I went with a friend of mine, that one who I said was hesitant.
 And we had six others.
 That was a perfect size, as it wasn’t too many and wasn’t too few.